 The trailer came fully furnished with dishes, pots and pans, a crockpot and even a mini ironing board/iron.
 The sweet couple who sold the trailer to us lived in it for a few years so it had all the comforts of home.
 The day the couple left to DRIVE to Mazatlan and start their life in tropical paradise, they left with only their clothes, bedding, and a few other mementos that could fit in their mid-size car.
 They even left behind an antique chair which has since made its way to our home.

 This little home away from home became a place to have some downtime and space to process, which in turn enables us to be better equipped to navigate thru our parent’s battle with cancer.
-Sadly, my father in law has since passed away, after a short battle with cancer.
-But truly, we were able to visit and see him more than would have otherwise been possible if we didn’t have the trailer.
+Sadly, my father in law and mother have both passed away, after a short battle with cancer.
+But truly, we were able to visit and see then more than would have otherwise been possible if we didn’t have the trailer.
 We are very grateful for that.
-We currently spend many weekends at the trailer so that we can head into town to see my folks, lend them a hand, cook them a meal, and try to bring mom out to get some fresh air when she feels up to it.
+We spent many weekends at the trailer so that we coud head into town to see my folks, lend them a hand, cook them a meal, and we brought mom out to get some fresh air when she felt up to it.

 ‘No worries, be happy!’
-Can you just hear it and sing-along?
+Are you singing along?

 That song makes me smile and dance :).

 On any given weekend you might find the regular gang sitting around the campfire, listening to tunes, having great conversation and a glass of wine (or two), just chillin’ together.
 Do you have a getaway place?
 A picnic spot or beach you hang out at, do you have a place you long to return to?